 There are three islands in the lake that you can visit.
-The biggest one is the Nehru Park, another has the famous Solar Observatory of Udaipur and the last one is the smallest and houses a tiny building that has a water spray fountain.
-I couldn’t explore it, but if you have time, you can check it out.
+The biggest one is the Nehru Park, another has the famous Solar Observatory of Udaipur, and the last one is the smallest and houses a tiny building that has a water spray fountain.
+I couldn’t explore it, but if you have time, do check it out.

-If you plan to take one of the boat rides, take the slower one.
-The jet ski ride is not only expensive but it is also very short and lasts for only around 5 minutes.
+If you plan to take one of the boat rides, take the slower ones.
+The jet ski ride is not only expensive, but it is also very short and lasts for only around 5 minutes.
 However, the downside of the slow rides is that it takes time to fill the boat, so you have to wait a little longer.

 Bagore Ki Haveli

-Another must-visit destination on your Udaipur two day trip is the evening cultural show at Bagore Ki Haveli, which will leave you in awe of the rich culture of Rajasthan.
+Another must-visit destination on your Udaipur two day trip is the evening cultural show called Dharohar Folk Dance at Bagore Ki Haveli, which will leave you in awe of the rich culture of Rajasthan.
 It’s an hour-long show with dance and song performances from various regions of Rajasthan and also includes a puppet show.

 The showstopper is an old lady performing the folk dance with fervour, which will leave you speechless and truly make your visit here worthwhile.

-Reach by 6:30 pm as the show starts at 7 pm, no need to worry if you get back seat, it’s a small setup, everybody gets a great view of the performances.
+Reach by 6:30 pm as the show starts at 7 pm.
+No need to worry if you get back seat.
+It’s a small setup, and everybody gets a great view of the performances.

 7 pm to 8 pm